TUTORIAL: Three Ways to Attach Jointed Limbs

 Cut a length of yarn and draw it through the holes in the button.

-free amigurumi tutorial
+free crochet toy tutorial

 Place the other button inside the body, draw the yarn tails through the holes and knot them together.

 You can also just use yarn to attach the arms and legs to the body.
-Unlike with the first two methods where you need to attach the joints as you go, you need to finish the body, arms and legs first.
+Unlike with the first two methods where you need to attach the joints as you go, you need to finish the body, arms, and legs first.

 attaching jointed legs with yarn